bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-9-arraylist-traversal.rst

 ----------------------

-The example below demonstrates a ``while`` loop and an object-oriented approach where the list is a field of the current object and you use an instance method rather than a class (static) method to loop through the list.
+The example below demonstrates a ``while`` loop and an object-oriented approach where the list is a field of the current object and an instance method rather than a class (static) method loops through the list.

 |CodingEx| **Coding Exercise**